-Now that we have become experts in installing and configuring our Raspberry Pi, we need to see how to shut down and restart Raspberry Pi properly.
+Now that we have become experts at installing and configuring our Raspberry Pi, we need to see how to properly shut down and reboot a Raspberry Pi.

-And, a task that seems trivial on any computer, shutting down our Raspberry Pi correctly is of vital importance.
-This thing doesn’t have a power button!
+And it is that a task that seems trivial on any computer, shutting down our Raspberry Pi correctly is of vital importance This gadget doesn’t have a power button!

-Under no circumstances will we shut down a Raspberry Pi by removing the power cable.
-By doing so, we run a huge risk of corrupting the files on the SD card, which requires formatting it and reinstalling from scratch.
+Under no circumstances should we turn off a Raspberry Pi by unplugging the power cable.
+Doing so runs a huge risk of corrupting the files on the SD card, which forces us to format it and reinstall from scratch.

 In fact, the alarming tendency to corrupt the SD card is one of the biggest problems with the Raspberry Pi.
-Shutting it down correctly helps reduce the possibility of a corrupt SD card (although it does not eliminate it completely).
+Shutting it down properly helps reduce the chance of a corrupted SD card (although it doesn’t eliminate it completely).

 The correct way to shut down a Raspberry Pi from the command line is to use the command: